hanshen95/hanshen95.github.io/_pages/about.md

 ## News
 * [May.
+2024] I am excited to start my summer intern at IBM, mentored by [Pin-Yu Chen](https://sites.google.com/site/pinyuchenpage/) and under the management of [Payel Das](https://scholar.google.com/citations?user=1vs31MgAAAAJ&hl=en).
+* [May.
 2024] Our new paper is accepted to ICML 2024!
 "Principled Penalty-based Methods for Bilevel Reinforcement Learning and RLHF."
-Checkout its [arxiv](https://arxiv.org/abs/2402.06886) version.
+Checkout its extended [arxiv](https://arxiv.org/abs/2402.06886) version.
 * [Jan.
 2024] Two paper accepted in ICASSP 2024: "Joint Unsupervised and Supervised Training for Automatic Speech Recognition via Bilevel Optimization" and "A Method For Bilevel Optimization With Convex Lower-level Problem".
 * [Apr.
 2023] Our paper is accepted to ICML 2023 [On Penalty-based Bilevel Gradient Descent Method](https://arxiv.org/abs/2302.05185) [[code](https://github.com/hanshen95/penalized-bilevel-gradient-descent)] where we study the inexact penalization for bilevel optimization problem and propose an efficient first-order algorithm.
 * [Apr.
 2023] Our paper is accepted to IEEE Transactions on Signal Processing (TSP) [Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup](https://arxiv.org/abs/2012.15511).